Casting a BAIT for Offline and Online Source-free Domain Adaptation: Introduction

-Because of its relevance and practical interest, the \textit{source-free unsupervised domain adaptation} (SFUDA) setting where the model is first trained on the source domain and has no longer access to the source data afterwards, has started to get traction recently~\cite{kundu2020universal, liang2020we, li2020model, kundu2020towards}.
-Among theses methods, USFDA~\cite{kundu2020universal} addresses universal DA~\cite{you2019universal} and SF~\cite{kundu2020towards} addresses for open-set DA~\cite{saito2018open}.
+Existing method in SFDA have focused on offline SFDA.
+Among these methods, USFDA~\cite{kundu2020universal} addresses universal DA~\cite{you2019universal} and SF~\cite{kundu2020towards} addresses for open-set DA~\cite{saito2018open}.
 Both have the drawback of requiring to generate images or features of non-existing categories.
-SHOT~\cite{liang2020we} and MA~\cite{li2020model} address close-set SFUDA.
-MA~\cite{li2020model} is based on target-style image generation by a conditional GAN, which demands a large computation capacity and is time-consuming.
-Meanwhile, SHOT~\cite{liang2020we} proposes to transfer the source hypothesis, i.e. the fixed source classifier, to the target data.
-The main gain in SHOT is from its pseudo-labeling strategy.
-However, SHOT has two limitations.
-First, it needs to access all target data for computing pseudo label, only after this phase it can start the adaptation to the target domain.
-This might be infeasible in some online streaming applications, where target data cannot be revisited, for example in robotics applications.
-Secondly, it heavily depends on pseudo-labels being correct, but some wrong pseudo-labels could compromise the training procedure.
+SHOT~\cite{liang2020we} and 3C-GAN~\cite{li2020model} address close-set SFDA.
+3C-GAN~\cite{li2020model} is based on target-style image generation by a conditional GAN, which demands a large computation capacity and is time-consuming.
+Meanwhile, SHOT proposes to transfer the source hypothesis, i.e. the fixed source classifier, to the target data. {Also, the pseudo-labeling strategy is an important step of the SHOT method.} However, SHOT has two limitations.
+First, it needs to access all target data to compute the pseudo labels, only after this phase it can start adaptation to the target domain.
+This is infeasible for online streaming applications where the system is expected to directly process the target data and data cannot be revisited.
+Secondly, it heavily depends on pseudo-labels being correct.
+Therefore, some wrong pseudo-labels may compromise the adaptation process.